swelland6626/condor-quick-start/doc/source/condor.rst

         arguments = "hello world"
         queue

-Refer to the example_ section of the documentation to use a Condor submit file for training a CNN.
+Refer to the :doc:`example <example>` section of the documentation to use a Condor submit file for training a CNN.

 ******************************************************
 Basic Commands
 ******************************************************

     .. code-block:: bash

         #submits job(s)
         condor_submit <submit.condor file>